activitystream/slate/source/includes/as-api/_timeseries_message.md

 # Time-Series
 ##Introduction to time-series and data-points
+Activity Stream includes a real-time analytics store that is capable of storing data-points with multiple dimensions and metrics.

-Time-series consist of data-point entries that can be reported individually, in batches or as an integrated part of an event-messages using the ts_data aspect.
+Time-series consist of data-points that can be reported individually, in batches or as an integrated part of an event-messages using the ts_data aspect.

+All data-points are available for querying as soon as submitted.
-Activity Stream includes a real-time analytics store that is capable of storing data-points with multiple dimensions which are available for querying as soon as submitted.
+All data-points are available for querying as soon as submitted.

-Think of the AS time series as a OLAP/Cube which is updated continuously and can be sliced and diced at will.

 ## Data-point-message properties
 ```shell